 How to Use UNetbootin under Ubuntu Linux

-Insert your USB flash drive and Start UNetbootin (See step 5 above)
+Insert your USB flash drive and Start the tool (See step 5 above).

-Option One – Distribution: Let UNetbootin fetch the Select Linux Distribution files from the internet to put on your USB.
+Option One – Distribution: Let the tool fetch and download the Linux Distribution from the internet.

-(1) Select a Linux Distribution (2) Select a specific Version (3) Make sure the correct USB Drive is detected and Click OK
+(1) Select a Linux Distribution.
+(2) Select a specific Version.
+(3) Make sure the correct USB Drive is detected and then Click OK.

-Option Two – Diskimage: Browse to an ISO and have UNetbootin copy its contents to your USB.
+Option Two – Diskimage: Browse to and use an existing Linux ISO file.

-(1) Browse to the ISO Image you would like UNetbootin to put on USB (2) Make sure the correct USB Drive is detected and Click OK
+(1) Browse to the ISO Image you would like the tool to put on your USB flash drive.
+(2) Make sure the correct USB Drive is detected and then Click OK.

-Set your system BIOS or boot menu to boot from the USB device and enjoy your favorite Live Linux on USB
+Finally, Enter your system BIOS.
+Set your BIOS or boot menu to boot from your USB flash drive.
+Reboot and enjoy running your favorite Live Linux from USB.